xraypy/xraylarch/doc/fitting/fitpeaks.rst

      :target: ../_images/fit_peakfit1.png
      :width: 65 %

   Figure 9.
-Simple fit to mock data using :func:`fit_peak`
+Simple fit to mock data using a Gaussian model and a linear background with the :func:`fit_peak` function.

 Although the fit is quite good, the model is probably imperfect, and using a Voigt function to fit to this data would give better results.
 The main